Approved 4/14/06; Revised 9/20/19

 The Emeritus status application and approval process is as follows:

-- Emeritus candidates must submit the Emeritus application to their Dean who will review it and, if approved, will forward it to the appropriate Vice President and then to the President.
+- Emeritus candidates must submit the Emeritus application to their Dean or Director who will review it and, if approved, will forward it to the appropriate Vice President and then to the President.

 - Notices of retirement and applications for Emeritus status received by the appropriate Vice President by December 31 will be considered for an Emeritus award during the commencement ceremony.